top of page

 How Winning and Losing Can Be Synergized -- The Big Picture

-A man sipping from a cup
+A man sipping from a cup, contemplating about synergy.

 For every reasonable human being, winning and losing are, by default, complete opposites.
 That's because a person who constantly loses can never be deemed a winner, and someone who constantly wins, cannot really be deemed a loser.
 Likewise, it would be nonsensical for the loser to be winning by default, and still remain a loser, and vice versa.